 Within the same timeframe and without warning, a key employee within our client’s organization handed in his notice and announced he was setting up his own business.
 He assured our client that he would not be directly competing and that he was venturing into something new.
 Unfortunately, the truth turned out to be the complete opposite.
 He was entering into direct competition and the fear was he had armed himself with our client’s proprietary information before he exited.

-One of the first telling signs of fraudulent activity came to light through the analysis of the network logs for the client, which seemed to indicate that there was unusual amount of traffic occurring during the nights proceeding his announcement.
-On a closer examination of the computer, it appeared that not only had Dropbox been installed and was linked to key client data; but it also indicated that a direct connection had been established to a storage device outside of our client’s infrastructure.
+One of the first telling signs of fraudulent activity came to light through the analysis of the network logs for the client, which seemed to indicate that there was unusual amount of traffic occurring during the nights proceeding the suspect’s announcement.
+On a closer examination of the computer, it appeared that not only had Dropbox been installed and was linked to key client data, but it also indicated that a direct connection had been established to a storage device outside of our client’s infrastructure.
 The log files on the computer also detailed all of the files and folders that had been synchronized in the process.

 Subsequently, the legal team obtained a court order that allowed us to forensically image data from the suspect’s home and his new business address.
 During this process, not only did we discover the ‘storage device,’ but we also found evidence of how the information had already been amalgamated into the new business.
 Therefore, not only were we able to show that information had been taken, but also how it had subsequently been used, thereby drawing a direct line to the losses suffered by our client.
 Armed with this evidence, our client was able to secure a favorable legal settlement, including financial damages and the secure deletion of our client’s information from the ex-employee’s systems.